EchoAppsTeam/js-sdk/tools/jsduck/guides/how_to_develop_app/README.md

-# How to develop app
+# How to develop an app

-A guide about blah blah blah...

-## First subsection

-More text...

-### A sub-subsection

-- some
-- bulleted
-- list
+The work is in progress, please check back soon...